 Halliwell said that she missed the sisterhood, and the reality that she was on her own wasn't easy to adjust to, but she pressed on with her solo career and wrote that she was pleased to see the Spice Girls thriving without her, and was happy for each of their solo successes when they had them.

 The next big rumor to keep the cat-fight narrative alive sprung from Halliwell having a single due out the same day that Emma "Baby Spice" Bunton was releasing her debut single as a solo artist, Nov.
 7, 1999.

 "It was like Blur v.
 Oasis all over again," Halliwell wrote.
 But at the end of the day, she insisted, it was a complete coincidence, at least to the extent that she or Bunton had anything to do with it.

-While reunions featuring all five Spice Girls have been rarer than three or four getting together, due to respective family lives and next-chapter career obligations, all was copacetic enough for all five to go on tour in 2007—and a massively successful tour at that—and then perform at the 2012 Summer Olympics in London, one of the most talked about moments of the whole international sporting extravaganza.
+While reunions featuring all five Spice Girls have been rarer than three or four getting together, due to respective family lives and next-chapter career obligations, all was copacetic enough for the five to go on tour in 2007—and a massively successful tour at that—and then perform at the 2012 Summer Olympics in London, one of the most talked about moments of the whole international sporting extravaganza.

 Since then they've all been called upon to shut down rumors that one or the other is out—out!—of the group for good.
 And while most of that press is done separately and thousands of miles apart, it's reminiscent of the days when the Fab Five would giggle at rumors together, crowded onto one sofa.